What the Parking Industry Should Know about Big Data

 Why data feels so big

 Collecting data has become a by-product of everyday business.
-Today, it's rare to see parking officers on foot, checking for infractions and collecting coins from meters.
-Instead, digital pay stations are connected to the cloud.
+Checking for infractions and collecting coins from meters is time-consuming.
+Today, an increasing number of digital pay stations are connected to the cloud.
 Officers are also using automatic license plate recognition (ALPR) systems to cover more ground in less time.
 While these technologies have made enforcement efforts more efficient, they're also delivering much more information.

 Sometimes, this overwhelming amount of data is hard to interpret.
 And, the analysis becomes frustrating.
 In the process, it's easy to lose sight of what really matters-understanding how it can help organizations think and act better.